 Learning through community engagement is a dynamic and collaborative process wherein students immerse themselves in situational problems of a social, economic or environmental nature.
 They consider possible outcomes and create potential solutions which benefit communities.
 As students apply their skills, knowledge and research to community issues, they in turn develop civic leadership.
 Frequently they are models of how an education can improve and sustain the well-being of individuals in their communities.

 The recipient of the John A. Lindquist Award must demonstrate that she or he has provided an excellent education to WSU students and has addressed needs in surrounding communities.

 Describe the faculty or staff member’s accomplishments according to the following criteria:

-- Evidence the nominee’s Community Based Learning projects have made a demonstrable impact on both the student and the community.
+- Evidence the nominee’s Community Engaged Learning projects have made a demonstrable impact on both the student and the community.
 Actions taken are making a positive difference on the campus, in the community, regionally, and beyond.

 - Evidence the nominee has succeeded in making a sustained, long-term commitment to campus and community service.

 - Evidence the nominee has used sound pedagogy that combines research, theory, community action, self-reflection and assessment in planning learning objectives and community engagement activities for students.
 (This criterion is primarily applicable to faculty nominees.)